MarnieNickelson/marker/README.md

 # Marker Tracker App

-A modern web application built with Next.js, TypeScript, and PostgreSQL to track markers and their storage locations in organized grids.
+A modern web application built with Next.js, TypeScript, and MySQL to track markers and their storage locations in organized grids.
 This application helps users manage their marker collections by providing a visual interface for tracking the location of each marker in storage grids.

 ![Marker Tracker](https://via.placeholder.com/800x400?text=Marker+Tracker+App)